dark0dave/dotfiles/README.md

 ## Tmux first time startup

-* Press prefix + I (capital I, as in Install) to install all the tmux plugins.
+* Press a + I (capital I, as in Install) to install the tmux plugin manager